rspivak/slimit/docs-source/index.rst

 Welcome to SlimIt
 ==================================

-`SlimIt` is a JavaScript minifier written in Python.
+`SlimIt` is a Python library that parses JavaScript and returns AST.
-It compiles JavaScript into more compact code so that it downloads and runs faster.

-At version `0.2` it provides a library that includes a JavaScript parser, lexer, pretty printer and a tree visitor.
+At version `0.2` it includes a JavaScript parser, lexer, pretty printer and a tree visitor.

 Iterate over, modify a JavaScript AST and pretty print it
 ---------------------------------------------------------